resurfaceio/network-sniffer/README.md

 - `USAGE_LOGGERS_URL` stores the Resurface database URL, which by default should be `http://localhost:4001/message`
 - `USAGE_LOGGERS_RULES` stores a set of rules used to filter sensitive info when logging API calls.
 [Learn more](#protecting-user-privacy)

-In addition, the `APP_PORT` environment variable tells the network sniffer where to listen in the host machine.
+In addition, the `APP_PORT` environment variable tells the network sniffer where to listen in the host machine, and `VPC_MIRROR_DEVICE` corresponds to a virtual VXLAN interface for [VPC mirroring](#vpc-mirroring).

 ## VPC mirroring